Killing off: Film

-Doc Hudson, from the 2006 Pixar film Cars, is killed off from the subsequent Cars series due to his actor, Paul Newman, died of lung cancer in 2008.
-John Lasseter included the tribute to the character in Cars 3.
+Doc Hudson, from the 2006 Pixar film Cars, is killed off from the subsequent Cars series due to his actor, Paul Newman, dying of lung cancer in 2008.
+John Lasseter included a tribute to the character in Cars 3.

-In the 1998 sequel Blues Brothers 2000, John Belushi's character, Jake Blues, is killed off before the event of this film due to Belushi died of combined drug intoxication in 1982.
-Jim Belushi was originally set to replace his brother’s character as Brother Zee Blues, but was cut due to being under the contract with ABC while casting for the TV series Total Security.
+In the 1998 sequel Blues Brothers 2000, John Belushi's character, Jake Blues, is killed off before the event of this film, as Belushi had died of combined drug intoxication in 1982.
+Jim Belushi was originally set to replace his brother's character as Brother Zee Blues, but was cut due to being under the contract with ABC while casting for the TV series Total Security.
 Prior to the sequel, an animated series based on the 1980 film was in the works and was scheduled to air in 1997.
 Peter Aykroyd and Jim Belushi were going to replace the original actors.
 Unfortunately, it was canceled due to the original actors for The Blues Brothers are deemed irreplaceable.
+John Landis, the director of the 1980 film and its sequel, stated that further reappearance of Jake Blues was denied.

+Filmation killed off The Wicked Queen in the Snow White sequel Happily Ever After due to avoiding resemblance from the 1937 movie after facing legal issues with The Walt Disney Company from the previous film Pinocchio and the Emperor of the Night.
+The gusty image of the deceased Queen's face is briefly seen when the Magic Mirror (with a more comical design) show her evil brother, Lord Maliss (who would take the role as the main antagonist), her whereabouts then got freaked out by it.

 Some characters after the deaths of their actors are not killed off, but are forced to be phased out, like Anne-Marie from All Dogs Go to Heaven who could not be recast in subsequent films after the murder of Judith Barsi in 1988.
 Her character is replaced by David afterwards, as well as pushing the timeline further in the present day.